mia-platform/documentation/docs/development_suite/deploy/index.md

 ### Pull-Based Deployment

 **Pull-based deployment** involves the target environment autonomously fetching updates from a centralized source, typically a version control repository, when it is ready to apply the changes.
 The target environment "pulls" the updates on its own schedule, ensuring consistency and allowing for controlled, autonomous updates.
-This approach is often associated with the GitOps philosophy, where the desired state is defined in a Git repository, and automated tools pull and apply these changes to the target environment.
+This approach is often associated with the **GitOps philosophy**, where the desired state is defined in a Git repository, and automated tools pull and apply these changes to the target environment.

 :::info
 Learn more about the **GitOps deployment strategy** at the [dedicated documentation page](/development_suite/deploy/gitops-based/index.md).
 :::

 ### Push-Based Deployment
-**Push-Based Deployment** is characterized by changes being directly "pushed" or initiated by an external entity, such as a CI/CD pipeline.
+**Push-Based Deployment** is characterized by changes being directly "pushed" or initiated by an external entity, such as a **CI/CD pipeline**.
 In this approach, updates are pushed to the target environment as soon as they are available.
 While this can provide rapid updates, it requires a more immediate connection between the source and target environments, which might expose the target to higher risk and require careful coordination.

 :::info
 Learn more about the **Pipeline-based deployment strategy** at the [dedicated documentation page](/development_suite/deploy/pipeline-based/index.md).